(A) A training agency for continuing education shall apply for either preferred, certified, or limited provider status as defined by the board.

-(1) An applicant for provider status shall, at least three months prior to the date of the first scheduled program offering, submit a completed application prescribed by the board.
+(1) An applicant for provider status shall, at least three months prior to the date of the first scheduled program offering, submit a completed application on BELTSS form E-1 (rev., 2013).
 To be approved as a provider, the applicant shall establish all of the following:

 (a) The proposed programs and program goals for the approval period meet or exceed the requirements of these rules;